all-c-a-p-s/Panda/README.md

 </p>

 <p align="center">
-  Panda is a chess engine written in Rust (still a work in progress).
-I like working on this project for fun when I have free time.
-It is called Panda because:
+  Panda is a UCI chess engine written in Rust (work in progress)
-  - pandas are black and white like a chess board
-  - pandas are pretty cool
-  - red pandas are also pretty cool, and they are orange (like Rust)
 </p>